Owaisayoub/Todo_with_authentication/README.md

 - The API documentation (Swagger UI) is available at `http://localhost:8000/docs`.
 - You can explore and test the API endpoints using the Swagger UI.
 - You can also you postman(personal favorite)

-## Environment Variables

-This project uses the following environment variables:

-- **SECRET_KEY**: Used for encryption and security purposes.
-- **DATABASE_URL**: URL of the database used by the application.

-Make sure to set these environment variables before running the application.
-You can customize their values according to your environment.

 ## Author